Getting your home studio setup right isn’t easy.

 Even then, it’s always worth checking your mix on monitors.

-I love the affordable Yamaha monitors, such as the HS5’s or HS8’s.
+I highly recommend the affordable Yamaha HS8’s.

 It doesn’t really matter which speakers you chose, though – just buy a pair and stick with them for a long time.
 Learn how they sound.